Mitsubishi Colt 800: Colt 800

 The 800 was powered by a three-cylinder two-stroke engine of 843 cc capacity producing 45 PS.
 This made it more powerful than the projected competitor, Toyota's 700 cc Publica.
 Equipped with a four-speed manual gearbox and weighing a scant 750 kg, top speed was 120 km/h.
 While it may have looked like a hatchback, the 800 was never available with a rear hatch.
 However, both a coupe utility version ("ute" in Australia, where many of these were sold) and a wagon ("Van" in Japanese parlance) were marketed.
 The Van was clearly based on the ute, with a horizontally split rear tailgate and workmanlike interior.

 Mitsubishi gave up on the two-stroke engine in 1968, pushing the new four-stroke Colt 1000F instead.
 Customers across the world were beginning to steer away from cars with these types of engines and new stricter emissions standards were looming.
-The similarly sized and-engined Suzuki Fronte 800 was discontinued without replacement around the same time; these were the last Japanese two-strokes bigger than a Kei car.
+The similarly sized and-engined Suzuki Fronte 800 was discontinued without replacement around the same time; these two were the last Japanese two-strokes bigger than a Kei car.
 In general, the 700-800 cc class was dying away in Japan at this time, being replaced by 1000 cc cars.